Skip to main content

 17 mentions Positive Neutral Negative

-• “The visuals are absolutely stunning, the pixel art, the animations all have a lot of love put into them.”
+• “The visuals are absolutely stunning; the pixel art and animations all have a lot of love put into them.”

-• “The artwork and detail is incredible and each stage has unique monsters and mechanics.”
+• “The artwork and detail are incredible, and each stage has unique monsters and mechanics.”

-• “The environments are first-person pseudo-3D mazes, while characters and objects use a pronounced 2D pixel art style that rotates with the player's perspective, giving it a classic old-school FPS look.”
+• “The environments are first-person pseudo-3D mazes, while characters and objects exhibit a pronounced 2D pixel art style, rotating with the player's perspective in a classic old-school FPS manner.”

-• “The game establishes its unique aesthetic through pixel art, a sense of first-person oppression, and high-quality defeat animations rather than relying on large-scale CG cutscenes.”
+• “It's not simply an adult game built on large-scale CG cutscenes; rather, it establishes its unique aesthetic through pixel art, a sense of first-person oppression, and high-quality defeat animations.”

 • story